Morphological Analysis of the Polarized Synchrotron Emission with WMAP and Planck: Filament analysis

 \subsection{Spectral Index}

 The synchrotron spectral energy distribution (SED) is generally approximated by a power law\footnote{Given the sensitivity of \textit{Planck} and \textit{WMAP} data, we cannot explore more complex models.} $S_\nu \propto \nu^\beta$ where $\beta$ is the energy spectral index.
 Spatial variations of $\beta$ have been reported in the literature \cite{Svalheim2020BeyondPlanckXP,2022MNRAS.517.2855D, QJ_Elena}.
 In this section, we measure the spectral index of each filament described in \ref{sec:04:sub:01} employing a method based on the $Q$ and $U$ Stokes parameters \cite{Fuskeland2014,FuskelandSynch}.
-Let us define the vector